If you’re like me, nothing feels better than eating a strawberry-flavored ice cream while watching your favorite TV series before bed.

 Have you decided to avoid eating ice cream altogether before bed but still want to tame your sugar cravings?
 I got your back with two healthy alternatives as yummy as ice cream!

 Nice cream, which is frozen banana, is a healthier yet tasty alternative to ice cream.
 You won’t notice the difference between them because of their similar soft texture.
-What’s better, nice cream is high in magnesium and potassium, which are essential nutrients for deep sleep.
+What’s better, nice cream is high in

 Making nice cream is easy.
 Freeze a couple of bananas for eight hours, then purée them in an electric blender, and that’s it!